 Commissioner rules require that districts distribute policies pertaining to child abuse and neglect to all employees at the beginning of each school year and regularly review the policies, including procedures for reporting suspected child abuse or neglect, in staff development programs.
 As part of the staff development programs, districts should also review their policy and programs addressing sexual abuse, trafficking, and other maltreatment of students.
-These programs must be included in the district improvement plan and the student handbook, and districts must also provide training for increasing staff awareness about sexual abuse, trafficking, and other maltreatment of children, including prevention techniques and warning signs.
+These programs must be included in the district improvement plan and the student handbook, and districts must also provide training for increasing staff awareness about sexual abuse, trafficking, and other maltreatment of students.